truthcoin/www.truthcoin.info/faq/index.md

 ### Why did you name it "Truthcoin"?
 Doesn't that make it sound like an altcoin?

 Back when I choose the name (in 2013), that was the naming convention: Namecoin, Peercoin, and Freicoin all existed.
 Back then, all of the new coins (even Litecoin) had some logical purpose and intended function, so it wasn't possible to confuse a legitimate project with a copycoin.
-As the Bitcoin price soared, it invited a tidal wave of endless -coin projects.
+As the Bitcoin price soared, it invited a tidal wave of endless "coin"-suffixed projects.

 ### If this project is so much better than Ethereum, Bitshares, ..., then why haven't I heard of it?